Gynecologic cancer care

 The most common gynecologic cancers are cervical, endometrial and ovarian cancer.
 Because their symptoms and methods of detection can differ, you need expert caregivers who thoroughly understand each disease.

-The specialized physicians and staff in the HonorHealth Virginia G. Piper Cancer Care Network will carefully consider your symptoms, conduct tests to make a diagnosis and create a plan tailored to you to treat your cancer.
+The specialized physicians and staff at HonorHealth Cancer Care will carefully consider your symptoms, conduct tests to make a diagnosis and create a plan tailored to you to treat your cancer.

 The network offers many kinds of treatments for gynecologic cancer.
 A navigator will guide you and your family, answering questions and offering assistance at every stage of your cancer journey.

 Almost all cases of cervical cancer are caused by the human papillomavirus.
 The two primary types of cervical cancer are squamous cell carcinomas and adenocarcinomas.
 Signs and symptoms can include vaginal bleeding and pelvic pain.